UPDATE: More details about this project can be now found at: www.livduino.com

 I installed ESP Easy on Sonoff and configure it with a fixed IP address.
 I then wrote an Arduino sketch that switches Sonoff on and off every 5 seconds.
 You can find the code and a file describing the rules on Sonoff on GitHub (see code section below).

-Last part to take care of in this project was the serial communication between Nano and NodeMCU.
+Next thing to take care of was the serial communication between Nano and NodeMCU.
 Processors on both sides are little endian, so even if the default data alignment at compile time is different, I was able to define a structure that can be accessed on both sides. (no data padding - you can check how __attribute__ ((packed)) works).
-I will upload the code to GitHub once I put all code pieces together).

-I might start working on a PCB and turn this into a little Arduino device.
+A few days ago I started working on a PCB so I can turn this into a little Arduino device.
 I decided to use Kicad.
 More pictures coming...